jschementi/iron-websites/README.rst

 Getting the source
 ------------------
-If you intend to submit a change to the website, please "fork" this repository and follow the instructions on how to get the source code locally.
-This will make it really easy to check-in your changes to your own private copy, and then submit a pull-request to get your changes back into the original repo.
+If you intend to submit a change to the website, please `fork <http://help.github.com/forking/>`_ this repository and follow the instructions on how to get the source code locally.
+This will make it really easy to check-in your changes to your own private copy, and then send a `pull-request <http://github.com/guides/pull-requests>`_ to get your changes back into the original repo.

 Updating content
 ----------------